gxono/Apollonius.jl/docs/src/workflow.md

 ```

 The alignment is read as drawn, with `y` downward, so `:N` is above the
 point on the screen.
-That is also why the labels of the bottom vertices come
-out as `:SW` and `:SE`, and the top one as `:N`.
+Each label points away from the centroid: `A` is at the
+lower left, so its label goes `:SW`, and `C` is at the top, so its label
+goes `:N`.

 ## 5. Draw